blakadder/zigbee/_zigbee/Develco_MOSZB-140.md

 link2:
 link3:
 ---
-Interesting this Motion is capable to have 3 differents Off to On motion delay ( configured via Cluster 0x0400 Attribute 0x0010 )
+Sensor is capable to have 3 different Off to On motion delays configured via Cluster 0x0400, Attribute 0x0010